MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records.md

 3. [Publish](labels.md#how-retention-labels-work-with-retention-label-policies) or [auto-apply](labels.md#applying-a-retention-label-automatically-based-on-conditions) the retention label to SharePoint sites and/or OneDrive accounts.

+> [!NOTE]
+> Using a retention label which declares content as a record requires an Office 365 Enterprise E5 license for each user who has permissions to edit the content.
+Users who simply have read-only access o not require a license.

 ### Applying a retention label to content

+For Exchange, any user with write access to the mailbox can apply the record label on a message.
 For SharePoint and OneDrive content, any user in the default Members group (the Contribute permission level) can apply a record retention label to content.
 Only the site collection administrator can remove or change that retention label after it's been applied.
 As previously explained, a retention label that classifies content as a record can be auto-applied to content.
-In either case, whether applied manually or automatically, the **Record status** property of the document is always initially set to **Locked** by default.

 Here’s what this looks like when a record label is applied to a document on a SharePoint site or OneDrive account.
 <br/><br/>